Atinos31/Speaky/README.md

 # Features
-   - This is a one page app consistion of three sections, header, main and footer .
+   - This app consists of homepage that includes three sections: header, main,footer and a feedback page with a form.

 ## Navigation Bar
 *  The Navigation bar set to sticky position is visible at the top for each section, Its fully responsive and changes to a humburger menu once on mobile devices.